Internet-Draft OAuth Mission Expansion August 2026

 The requested authority is incompatible with the Mission's recorded purpose; a different Mission, not an expansion of this one, is the appropriate vehicle.

-A companion profile MAY extend this set by specification (the experimental progressive authorization companion defines out_of_ceiling, [I-D.draft-mcguinness-oauth-mission-progressive]); a consumer MUST treat an unrecognized reason code as a denial with no further semantics.
+A companion profile registers an extension to this set in the Mission Denial Reasons registry (Section 17.2) rather than defining it here (for example, the experimental progressive authorization companion registers out_of_ceiling, [I-D.draft-mcguinness-oauth-mission-progressive], and the experimental template dispatch companion registers out_of_template_ceiling and dispatch_prohibited_class, [I-D.draft-mcguinness-oauth-mission-template]); a consumer MUST treat an unrecognized reason code as a denial with no further semantics.

 The Q3 reconciliation Mission msn_8RfX2Lqv9TqMv4z7sA2bN1k0YpEdHc9- authorizes reading invoices and posting journal entries under $500.
 Mid-task the agent finds an adjustment of $1,200, outside the active Mission's authority.
-It cannot widen in place; it requests an expansion, submitting a new Mission Intent through PAR bound to the predecessor's grant:
+It cannot widen in place; it requests an expansion as a token exchange presenting the predecessor's Mission-bound access token as the subject_token, proving possession with a DPoP proof over the token's confirmation key:

 Host: as.example.com